frederickbyte/portfolio/src/posts/big-tech.md

   <br />
   <p>
     People use the word "monopoly" incorrectly.
 Monopolies are <em>impossible</em> without government intervention.
-One of the biggest fallacies repeated today is that that a free, unregulated market will lead to the establishment of coercive monopolies.
+One of the biggest fallacies repeated today is that a free, unregulated market will lead to the establishment of coercive monopolies.
   </p>
   <br />